MarounHaddad/Classifying-restaurants-by-state/README.md

 </p>
 <p align="center"  ><em>Figure 4 - Percentage of closed restaurants per region.</em></p>

-When we chart the total number of restaurants to ever open in a zone vs the percentage of closed restaurants in that zone, Figure 4, we notice that there is, to an extent, a positive correlation between the figures.
+When we chart the total number of restaurants to ever open in a zone vs the percentage of closed restaurants in that zone, Figure 4, we notice that there is, to an extent, a positive correlation between the two numbers.
 This is normal, since the more restaurants we have in a zone, the more local competition we have and the more the risk for closure will increase.
 Therefore, we add the following attributes:

 - **zone**: The zone of the restaurant in the city
 - **zone_number_restaurants**: The number of restaurants in a zone.